What is the scope of the project? Why is the library HVAC being replaced?

 What is the project timeline?

-- The project is expected to be completed in Summer 2024.
+- The project is expected to be completed in 2024.
 Updates will be posted as they become available.

 What are the anticipated construction impacts?